Match Made in Heaven: Livestock + Crops

 Building Relationships – Listening for Common Ground – Integrating Crops & Livestock

-This project is a collaboration among groups that don’t always get to work together: crop and livestock associations, universities, public agencies, and conservation organizations.
-We’re finding common ground and putting our heads together to move shared interests forward.
-We hope you’ll join in and add your perspective!
+This project was a collaboration among groups that don’t always get to work together: crop and livestock associations, universities, public agencies, and conservation organizations.
+We found common ground and produced resources to help move shared interests forward.
+Take a look, and contact us if you are interested in this work!

 News